minstrel/mystars/README.md

 * Refactored current settings like magnitide and current center info single settings object.
 * No more prompt for a star to initially center on, goes right to zenith
 * Can select stars, and get basic info in info panel
+* Filter by magnitude with m and M.

 ### Data Sources: